jenunes/katacoda-scenarios/challenge-connecting-local-mongodb-instance/step3.md

 **Great!**
-We used the mongo shell [mongo](https://docs.mongodb.com/upcoming/reference/program/mongo/#mongodb-binary-bin.mongo) to connect into the MongoDB instance for the first time.
+We used the mongo shell [mongo](https://docs.mongodb.com/upcoming/reference/program/mongo/#mongodb-binary-bin.mongo) to connect to the MongoDB instance for the first time.

 Once connected we can navigate and display the database structures.
 For that, let's move to the next step!